mouseless/baked/docs/features/ux.md

 - `PagingAttribute` with `take` role is rendered as `Select`
 - `PagingAttribute` with `skip` role is rendered as `Paginator`
-- When there is no `take` parameter, default value for take is `10`
+  - When there is `take` parameter, paginator uses its value for page size calculation, otherwise it defaults to `10`

 ## Routed Types as Nav Links